dagbja/sdk-nrf/README.rst

 ** Button 2: Deregister server if registered.
 Reset if if not registered.

 * Switch 2 in right position controls system functions:
-** Button 1: Factory reset and reboot.
+** Button 1: Reset bootstrap objects and reboot.
 ** Button 2: System shutdown.